 - Post – Block of content with a date attached to it (a news item)

 - Page – Undated block of content (a static page)

 - Custom Post Type – Block of content with a date, and additional fields defined (in code) by you

 Though WordPress was originally created as a content management system for blogs, as illustrated by the core presence of the “post” content type, today it’s suitable for creating website of any type – even sites without a blog section at all.
 The Custom Post Types (CPTs) can be used to create any sort of content block: a movie review, a recipe, a game solution and so on.

-Whenever a visitor accesses a URL on your website, WordPress services some content.
-The files present in your theme define how this content is presented.
+Whenever a visitor accesses a URL on your website, WordPress serves some content.
+The files you create in your theme define how this content is presented.
 These presentation files are written and PHP and known as template files.
 So far, we have created only

 index.php, which will serve as the home page, but we can create

 page.php (for a page) as well.
 Actually,

 index.php is used only if no other template is available.

 The order in which WordPress looks for and uses templates is called the template hierarchy.
 You can study an interactive version of it at wphierarchy.com.
 For instance, if WordPress needs to serve a static page, it will look for the following files, in order: